 Who We Oversee

 The Ombudsman’s Office oversees and investigates more than 1,000 provincial government and broader public sector bodies, such as provincial ministries, Crown corporations, tribunals, agencies, boards and commissions, and municipalities, universities, and school boards.
+The Ontario Ombudsman can also take complaints about child protection services and French language services.
+The Ombudsman has created dedicated units of specialized staff to answer questions, address concerns, conduct investigations, and review complaints.

 The Ombudsman also has no jurisdiction over private companies or individuals, doctors, lawyers, local police, decisions of judges or courts, the Ontario Cabinet, or the federal government.
+We cannot overturn the decisions of elected officials or direct them on public policy.
+Learn more here about what we cannot investigate.

 If you can’t find an organization or aren’t sure whether your complaint is within the Ombudsman’s jurisdiction, please call 1-800-263-1830 or email email@example.com and we will be happy to assist you.